1and1/snmpman/README.md

 SNMPMAN
 ============

-The `SNMPMAN` is a command-line application that simulates `SNMP`-capable devices and was developed to also be usable in unit tests.
+The `SNMPMAN` is a command-line application that simulates `SNMP`-capable devices and was developed to be usable during unit testing.
 It may be used to test traffic monitoring applications that execute `SNMP` queries.
 Due to the lack of flexibility in already existing alternatives, it was developed by the **1&1 Internet AG** to improve flexibility.
 Therefore the `SNMPMAN` is highly extendable and will be enhanced over time.